roman-milk/roman-milk.github.io/almost-caught-8.md

  I had just fucked my best friend.
 Even after she asked me not to.
 I had fucked her over and over again, like an animal out of control.
 What was I thinking?
 I was no better than Rory.
 Fuck.

  I didn't know how badly things were messed up between us.
 Jan looked quiet and pensive as she covered up her sweet body, turning away from me, giving me one more long look at her oh-so-incredible ass.
 I wanted to say something.
 Tell her how special she was.
 How it wasn't an accident, I'd wanted her for years.
 I couldn't help myself, I would explain, she was too hot, too naked, too available.
 Fuck.
 I didn't know what to say.
 I had to say something.
 Had I ruined everything?
-Report_Story #3